wangziqi2016/matplotlib-c/README.md

 The next step to handle the constants in two switch statements, one in `parse_top_property`, the other in `parse_print_prop`.
 Eventually, the field should also be printed by `plot_param_print`.
+Also do not forget to update this document.